longndt/react-course/react-javascript/diagrams/deployment_flow.md

 This diagram illustrates the complete deployment process from development to production using JavaScript, including build process, CI/CD pipeline, and deployment strategies.

-> 🚀 **Related Theory**: For detailed explanations of deployment, see [Full-Stack & Deployment Theory](../../lesson5-fullstack-deployment/theory/theory5.md)
+> 🚀 **Related Theory** For detailed explanations of deployment, see [Full-Stack & Deployment Theory](../../lesson5-fullstack-deployment/theory/theory5.md)

 ## Build Process Flow